Targeting users with flags

 Now, 50% of all users who have not been targeted by any other rules will receive

-When the kill switch is turned off, LaunchDarkly will serve the 'off' variation for your feature flag.
+When the toggle is turned off, LaunchDarkly will serve the 'off' variation for your feature flag.
 For boolean flags, the off variation is set to

 false by default.
 For multivariate flags, you select one of your custom variations.
 You can customize the 'off' variation for both boolean and multivariate flags in the Targeting tab.

 If you do not specify an 'off' variation, then LaunchDarkly will return the Fallback variation defined in your code.